-The client – a leading global consulting group that provides services in economics, planning, environment, geographical information systems, transportation and infrastructure – aims to create an accurate dataset of impervious surfaces within Ramsey, Minnesota in order to assess the disaster-readiness of the city.
+The client is a leading global consulting group based in the UK that provides services in economics, planning, environment, geographical information systems, transportation, and infrastructure.

 By providing immediate estimates and updated maps for an emergency response to extreme events such as flooding, earthquakes, and hurricanes, information about impervious surfaces plays an important role in disaster management.
 The customer sought AABSyS to build an accurate dataset of impervious surfaces inside Ramsey, Minnesota, to assess the city’s disaster preparation.
 The main goal of this project is to update current impermeable surfaces while also capturing those that are missing.
 The customer provided a 15 cm high-resolution image as input for feature extraction and updating.